homoroselaps/DV2557/WumpusWorld/src/wumpusworld/aiclient/README.md

 # Implementation

+Should we use any logic-languages to describe our actions?
+Our implementation needs to fulfil the following two sections: invoking actions and carrying out action's entailment sentence.
+The first is implementation-dependant and it would make no sense to use any logic-languages to implement it.
+The second part only contains a simple entailment statement.
+Checking if it's premise is true only takes one line of code and adding the conclusion to our KB is also implementation-dependant.
+Therefore it makes no sense to use any logic-languages to implement our actions.

-In our case, there are several classes and interfaces that exist in order to implement the logic that we've just discussed.
+In our case, there are several classes and interfaces that exist in order to implement all the actions.
 They can be found in `wumpusworld.aiclient.assumptionmaking` package.

 * `AssumptionMaker` - (interface) describes the general idea of which functionalities assumption-making classes should have.
 Please refer to code documentation for more information.
 * `WumpusAssumptionMaker` - manages and executes actions related to Wumpus.